acdh-oeaw/apis-core-rdf/docs/source/development.rst

 * djangorestframework
 * django-filter
 * django-autocomplete-light
-* django-cors-headers
 * django-crum
 * django-crispy-forms
-* django-gm2m
-* django-leaflet
-* django-reversion
 * django-tables2
-* djangorestframework-csv
-* djangorestframework-xml
 * rdflib
 * drf-spectacular
 * requests
-* SPARQLWrapper
 * django-model-utils
 * django-admin-csvexport

   Used in the ``apis_labels`` and ``apis_vocabularies`` admin apps

-* tablib

-  `You must have tablib installed in order to use the django-tables2 export functionality` - the export functionality is used in the entities list view.

 * apis-override-select2js